 - The Artifact Description (AD) Appendix will be auto-generated from author responses to a standard form embedded in the online submission system.
 It will have greater emphasis on linking to the broader products resulting from research.
 The AD is required but an indication that no artifacts were created or used is acceptable.
 Accepted papers with available artifacts will be honored with the appropriate ACM badges.
-The final rules for badge eligibility are still pending.

 - SC21 encourages, and for accepted papers, will evaluate and reward the availability and functionality of automated AE so that reviewers can easily reproduce a paper’s key results and claims with provided artifacts.
 While authors are strongly encouraged to make all artifacts publicly available, AE is open to artifacts that are not.
 Accepted papers with available artifacts will be honored with the appropriate ACM badges.